 Skills and Qualifications

 There are 160 St John locations across regional Western Australia, which includes 120 sub centres that are full volunteer-run locations.
 In addition, there are more than 30 sub centres with a mix of Volunteer Ambulance Officers and Career and Community Paramedics working side-by-side.

-To become a volunteer with St John Ambulance Western Australia, you will be asked to complete an on-line application, including a medical questionnaire and submit a National Police check.
+To become a volunteer with St John WA, you will be asked to complete an online application, including a medical questionnaire and the following: